edwinb/Idris2-boot/TypeDD.md

 In `SnocList.idr`, in `my_reverse`, the link between `Snoc rec` and `xs ++ [x]` needs to be made explicit.
-Idris 1 would happily decide that `xs` and `x` were the relevant implicit arguments to `Snoc` but this was little more than a guess based on what would make it type checker, whereas Idris 2 is more precise in what it allows to unify.
+Idris 1 would happily decide that `xs` and `x` were the relevant implicit arguments to `Snoc` but this was little more than a guess based on what would make it type check, whereas Idris 2 is more precise in what it allows to unify.
 So, `x` and `xs` need to be explicit arguments to `Snoc`: